437 East Division Street

 - Guardianships for Developmentally Disabled Adults

 - Legal proceedings seeking Involuntary Mental Health Treatment

 - Web address to SCAO court forms: https://courts.michigan.gov/Administration/SCAO/Forms/Pages/search-for-a-form.aspx

 Historically, the Probate Court also was given exclusive jurisdiction in cases involving child neglect and abuse, juvenile delinquency, adoptions, emancipation of minors and name changes.
 In 1998, the legislature enacted a series of statutes which moved jurisdiction over these cases from the Probate Court to Circuit Court, and created the Family Division in that Court for these and other family- related cases which had already been within the Circuit Court’s jurisdiction.
 In Wexford County, like most counties in northern Michigan, the Probate Judge was designated the Presiding Judge of the Family Division.

 The Wexford County Probate Court conducts regular office hours from 8:30 am to 5:00 pm daily.
 Sessions of the Court are conducted daily, with each Thursday intended exclusively for the Probate docket.

-The Court is closed on the holidays designated by the Michigan Supreme Court, which are New Year’s Day, Martin Luther King, Jr. Day, President’s Day, Memorial Day, Independence Day, Labor Day, Veteran’s Day, Thanksgiving, Friday after Thanksgiving, Christmas Eve, Christmas Day, New Year’s Eve, and Good Friday from noon to 5pm.
+The Court is closed on the holidays designated by the Michigan Supreme Court, which are New Year’s Day, Martin Luther King, Jr. Day, President’s Day, Memorial Day, Juneteenth, Independence Day, Labor Day, Veteran’s Day, Thanksgiving, Friday after Thanksgiving, Christmas Eve, Christmas Day, New Year’s Eve, and Good Friday from noon to 5pm.